American Airlines pilots' union to picket over fatigue, overscheduling - NewsBreak

 American Airlines pilots' union to picket over fatigue, overscheduling

-Sept 7 (Reuters) - (This September 7 story was corrected to say 'picket', not 'strike', in headline)
+(This Sept.
+7 story corrects to say ‘picket’, not ‘strike’, in headline)

-The labor union representing American Airlines (AAL.O) pilots said it will begin informational picketing in coming weeks at the carrier's major hubs to protest their work schedule, fatigue, and lack of adequate accommodation over the summer.
+(Reuters) - The labor union representing American Airlines pilots said it will begin informational picketing in coming weeks at the carrier’s major hubs to protest their work schedule, fatigue, and lack of adequate accommodation over the summer.

 The Allied Pilots Association will picket at Miami International Airport, Dallas/Fort Worth International Airport, and other locations, it said in an emailed statement to Reuters.